jecklgamis/expressjs-app-example/README.md

-# expressjs-app-template
+# expressjs-app-example

 This is an ExpressJS app template to get you quickly bootstrap an ExpressJS app in Docker.

-Run Docker image:  `docker run jecklgamis/expressjs-app-template:latest`
+Run Docker image:  `docker run jecklgamis/expressjs-app-example:latest`

 What's In The Box?